 Tennis players with medial epicondylitis will complain of pain along the medial aspect of their elbow (the side of your elbow closest to your body when your palm is facing up).
 Pain can sometimes radiate down the forearm.
-Again, typically forehands, serves and overheads are the most painful strokes.
+Typically forehands, serves and overheads are the most painful strokes.

 Usually the symptoms will subside with avoidance of the inciting activity.
 If they persist, you should see an orthopedic surgeon to make sure something else isn’t causing the pain.
 Typically, they will prescribe anti-inflammatory medications, ice, and stretching/strengthening exercises.
 Most cases will respond to the above treatments within about 4 to 6 weeks.
 It is extremely important, however, to avoid returning to tennis before the symptoms have resolved, as this can be a set up for further injury.

-More chronic cases and cases that are recalcitrant to the above-mentioned treatment modalities may benefit from an injection of cortisone into the area.
+More chronic cases and cases that are not responding to the above-mentioned treatment modalities may benefit from an injection of cortisone or platelet rich plasma (PRP) into the area.
 Cortisone is a steroid that helps reduce inflammation.
-Though it may help the symptoms, it shouldn’t be done as a first-line treatment, as it can actually weaken muscle and tendon tissue.
-More recently, platelet-rich plasma, which involves isolating of the growth factors from one’s own blood and injecting into the site of maximal tenderness, has been used with some success and it is less damaging to the tendon than cortisone.
-In about 10% of cases, patients will require surgery for the condition.
-Surgery involves removing the inflamed area of tendon and, if a tear is present, repairing it.
+Though it may help the symptoms, a concern with cortisone use is that it can potentially weaken muscle and tendon tissue.
+PRP, which involves isolating of the growth factors from one’s own blood and injecting into the site of maximal tenderness, has been used with some success and it is less damaging to the tendon than cortisone.
+Most cases of epicondylitis resolve with some combination of the conservative options described above; but in about 10% of cases, patients will require surgery for the condition.
+Surgery involves removing the degenerated area of tendon and, if a tear is present, repairing it.

 Clearly, the best treatment is prevention.
 Warm up and stretch appropriately before playing and listen to your body.
 You don’t want to make a relatively minor condition into something more severe by playing through pain.
 Always consult a physician before starting an exercise regimen and for treatment for your elbow pain.